Skip to main content

 Dune Grading

-The goal specifies detailed requirements for foredune grading (lowering of the dunes for views).
+Goal 18 includes specific requirements for foredune grading — the technical term for lowering dunes.
 Such grading is permitted in limited circumstances in association with existing development.
-It must be based on a specific dune system management plan that prescribes standards for maintaining flood protection, maintaining overall system sand supply, and post-grading sand stabilization (e.g. planting of beach grass).
+It must be based on a dune system management plan, acknowledged by DLCD, that prescribes standards for maintaining flood protection, maintaining overall system sand supply, and post-grading sand stabilization (e.g. planting of beach grass).
 There are currently six official dune management plans in place in Oregon.

 Ocean Shore Regulation

 Oregon's ocean beaches are managed by the Oregon Parks and Recreation Department (OPRD) which has an extensive permitting program for shoreline protection under ORS 390.605 – 390.770, also known as the "Beach Bill."
 OPRD regulates activities affecting the ocean shorelands west of the statutory vegetation line or the line of established vegetation, whichever is most landward.
 This includes beachfront protective structures, stairways, walkways, or other structures than encroach on the public beach.
-OPRD has incorporated the Oregon Department of State Lands authority to regulate removal and fill activities along the ocean shore under its permit program.
-Permitted activities must be consistent with the Statewide Planning Goals (especially Goal 18), local comprehensive plans, and with the OPRD Ocean Shores Management Plan.
+OPRD’s permitted activities account for the Oregon Department of State Lands’ regulations on removal and fill activities.
+Permitted activities must be consistent with the Statewide Planning Goals, local comprehensive plans, and with the OPRD Ocean Shores Management Plan.

 Original Adoption: 12/18/76; Effective: 6/7/77